mindset-dojo/mindset-dojo.github.io/_forms/threshold.md

 ## Intention

 A threshold is the line between thought and action, Visionary and Driver energy.
-It is when the body is forced to act and make a decision.
+It is when the body is invited to act and make a decision.
 As Koichi Tohei says, however, Mind moves Body.
 Thus the decision will be based on one's values, attitudes, and general conditioning.

 ## Experience